-The RESP beneficiary must attend a qualified post-secondary educational facility as determined by the government.
+In order to make withdrawals, the RESP beneficiary must attend a qualified post-secondary educational facility as determined by the government.
 Proof that the beneficiary is enrolled in a qualifying educational program at a post-secondary school level at a designated educational institution is required.

 In 2007, rules were changed to also allow for part-time studies to count for RESP withdrawals.

-Some RESP withdrawals are tax free
+Some RESP withdrawals are tax-free

 Some withdrawals are taxed and restricted

-Unlike withdrawal of contributions (PSE) which is non taxable and the limits are unrestricted, the withdrawals of EAP are not only taxable to the student but also limited in the first year.
+Unlike withdrawal of contributions (PSE) which is non-taxable and the limits are unrestricted, the withdrawals of EAP are not only taxable to the student but also limited in the first year.

 There is a $5000 limit on EAP withdrawals in the first 13 weeks of schooling.
 When making withdrawals from RESPs, it is important to designate where the money is being withdrawn from because that affects the taxation of the withdrawal.

-Brandi has about $27,000 in the RESP account. $14,000 of the total amount is money that her mom put in and the rest is government money and growth.
+The current balance of the RESP is about $61,000. $36,000 of the total amount is contributions that her mom put in and the rest is government money ($7,200) and growth ($17,800).